 Darlene devotes her litigation practice to defending clients in class action lawsuits filed in state and federal courts nationwide.
-She has significant experience defending economic loss class actions where plaintiffs claim that consumer products are defective or prone to premature failure and where marketing or business practices are challenged as being false, misleading or unfair to consumers.
+She has significant experience defending economic loss class actions where plaintiffs claim that consumer products are defective or prone to premature failure and where marketing or warranty practices are challenged as being false, misleading or unfair to consumers.
 Darlene is also an experienced appellate attorney, having drafted numerous winning appellate briefs on behalf of her clients and prevailing in the Sixth, Ninth, and Tenth U.S. Circuit Courts of Appeal and the California Court of Appeals.
 Darlene maintains a broad-based practice and her clients include automotive manufacturers and distributors, automotive finance companies, personal care products manufacturers, and retailers.

 Darlene is experienced in all stages of litigation, from developing litigation and discovery strategy, drafting key motions, taking depositions, engaging and working with experts, to mediation and arbitration.
 She also has managed large-scale document review projects in class action and MDL lawsuits.
 Darlene has also guided clients through resolving and settling putative class action lawsuits on both class-wide and non-class bases where appropriate.